 The Ergonomics of Typing While Walking

 From a biomechanical engineering standpoint, any time you constrain a usually unattached segment (in this case, the arms and hands tethered to your work surface), the joints between the two points of attachment are subject to more “excursion”—which may eventually lead to cumulative trauma.
 Wrist pain is a common enough malady for office workers, and treadmill desking can exacerbate those strains.
 This is why it’s imperative that your typing position is as ergonomic as possible.
-Keyboard trays can provide some relief, and the Omega Everest desk’s SteadyType tray, for example, provides the ideal wrist setting for treadmill deskers.
+Keyboard trays can provide some relief, and desks with built-in SteadyType keyboard trays like those from iMovR, for example, provides the ideal wrist setting for treadmill deskers.

 When we walk normally, our arms and body are usually swaying in a completely subconscious rhythm in order to keep our bodies balanced and minimize strain on our leg and lower back muscles.
 When walking on a treadmill desk and tethering to either the keyboard or mouse, we place undue strain on those muscles, hence the importance of optimal ergonomic settings and taking frequent stretch breaks.